mhall119/edgex-device-rpi/examples/MotionDetector/README.md

 ## Testing

-You will now have a Node-Red dashboard at http://localhost:1880/ui/ where you can watch motion events come in, and control the Red LED on your board.
+You will now have a Node-Red dashboard at http://localhost:1880/ui/ where you can watch motion events come in and also control the Red LED on your board.

 ![Node-Red Dashboard](nodered_dashboard.png)